 Updated annually by ESA together with key stakeholders and distributed widely, the ESTMP constitutes a comprehensive overview of technology R&D across Europe, including European harmonised roadmaps.
 It sets out a European vision of technology for the coming years to support decisions of European stakeholders on space technology development.

-The ESTMP can be requested by sending an email to firstname.lastname@example.org.
+Any question related to the ESTMP can be sent by email to ESTMP@esa.int.

 How to participate?